sharpedavid/moh-hnclient-v2-PoC/README.md

 mvn compile camel:run
 ```

-After hnclient-v2 and mock-hnsecure are running, you can send a message:
+After `hnclient-v2` and `mock-hnsecure` are running, you can send a message using `mock-point-of-service`:

 ```
 cd mock-point-of-service